-There are 48 species of kangaroos and wallabies in Australia today, only seven of which are commercially harvested.
-Before approving any management programs that allow for the commercial harvest and export of kangaroos or kangaroo products, the Commonwealth Government carefully considers factors such as kangaroo biology, population size and trends and conservation status of kangaroo species.
-Management programs must demonstrate that they do not have a detrimental impact either on the harvested species or their ecosystems.
+There are 55 species of kangaroos and wallabies in Australia today, only four of which will be commercially harvested in 2003.
+Before approving any management plans that allow for the commercial harvest and export of kangaroos or kangaroo products, the Commonwealth Government carefully considers factors such as kangaroo biology, population size and trends and conservation status of kangaroo species.
+Management plans must demonstrate that they do not have a detrimental impact either on the harvested species or their ecosystems.

 Products derived from kangaroos include meat for human consumption and skins for leather products.
 It is estimated that 70% of meat and 30% of skins are used domestically, with the remainder being exported to more than 25 countries.

-Under the Environment Protection and Biodiversity Conservation Act 1999, the Commonwealth is required to approve the kangaroo management plans prepared by each State.
-At present the five States which harvest kangaroos commercially all have approved management plans.
+Under the EPBC Act, the Commonwealth is required to approve the kangaroo management plans prepared by each State.
+At present the four States that harvest kangaroos commercially all have approved management plans.
 Before they can be approved, kangaroo management plans must demonstrate that they do not have a detrimental impact either on the harvested species or their ecosystems.

 The principal aim of these plans is to ensure the conservation of kangaroos over their entire range.
 They describe how the activities of shooters and dealers are regulated, how the size of the population is monitored, the regulations and checks which detect illegal harvesting or over-harvesting and any other measures to ensure conservation of the species.
 The plans also include an agreement that the Federal Minister for the Environment will approve quotas for each State on an annual basis.